com-lihaoyi/scalatags/Readme.md

 Control Flow
 ------------

 Like most other XML templating languages, ScalaTags contains control flow statements like `if` and `for`.
-Unlike other templating languages which have their own "crufty little programming language embedded inside them for control flow":http://jinja.pocoo.org/docs/templates/#list-of-control-structures, you probably already know how to use ScalaTags' control flow syntax:
+Unlike other templating languages which have their own [crufty little programming language embedded inside them for control flow](http://jinja.pocoo.org/docs/templates/#list-of-control-structures), you probably already know how to use ScalaTags' control flow syntax:

     import scalatags.XTags._